 When the female is ready to mate, she will stretch her tail out.
 This is why light is important for mating.
 It helps the male flies see the signal & get ready for action.
 Very sorry to these two lovely creatures though.
 To help make the comparison, a grower had to take one of their wings off so they won't fly away.

 So when you see them mating the next time, you'll be able to tell which is which:

 You can see the egg laying event (1:50 - 2:03) very clearly here.
 It never stops fascinating us.
 Ah & watch the tail closely.

-From one grower's experience, she noticed that if we leave the hardened pupae in shade for about 10 days before putting into the breeding box or love cage, we can get some more female flies.
+From one grower's experience, she noticed that if we leave the hardened pupae in the shade for about 10 days before putting into the breeding box or love cage, we can get some more female flies.
 Or basically, when the temperature is cooler, there seems to be more female flies born.

 Have fun setting up the love box!

 Hope this post has given you some ideas to get started.
 If we keep in mind some common mistakes before getting into it, we can save time & money needing to change the design from time to time.
 Have fun exploring & please if you like share your set-up.
 We'd love to see your cool creations.
+See you next time.

 - Difference between male/female flies: https://aggie-horticulture.tamu.edu/galveston/beneficials/beneficial-51_black_soldier_fly.htm